-- Do not insert any object, particularly metallic, through the ventilator slots! - For every reconfiguration on the AC or DC terminals, specifically those which can have a dangerous voltage potential, the device must be cut completely from the AC supply (main switch on the distant end of the AC cable); it doesn't suffice to only use the power switch on the front - Always follow 5 safety rules when working with electric devices: - · Disconnect completely - · Secure against reconnection - · Verify that the system is dead - · Carry out earthing and short-circuiting - Provide protection from adjacent live parts
+- Do not insert any object, particularly metallic, through the ventilator slots! - For every reconfiguration on the AC or DC terminals, specifically those which can have a dangerous voltage potential, the device must be cut completely from the AC supply (main switch on the distant end of the AC cable); it doesn't suffice to only use the power switch on the front - Always follow 5 safety rules when working with electric devices: - · Disconnect completely - Secure against reconnection - · Verify that the system is dead - · Carry out earthing and short-circuiting - · Provide protection from adjacent live parts

-- Avoid any use of liquids near the equipment.
-Protect the device from wet, damp and condensation. - Do not connect external power sources with reversed polarity to the DC terminal!
-The equipment will be damaged, even when completely powered off. - Never connect external power sources to the DC terminal that can generate a higher voltage than the rated voltage of the device! - Never insert a network cable which is connected to Ethernet or its components into the master-slave sockets on the rear side of the device! - The equipment must only be used as intended - The equipment is only approved for use within the connection limits stated on the product label. - ESD regulations must be applied when plugging interface cards or modules into the relative slot - Interface cards or modules may only be attached or removed after the device is switched off.
+- damaged, even when completely powered off.
+Never connect external power sources to the DC terminal that can generate a higher voltage than the rated voltage of the device! - Never insert a network cable which is connected to Ethernet or its components into the master-slave sockets on the rear side of the device! - The equipment must only be used as intended - The equipment is only approved for use within the connection limits stated on the product label. - ESD regulations must be applied when plugging interface cards or modules into the relative slot - Interface cards or modules may only be attached or removed after the device is switched off.
 It's not necessary to open the device.